International Bluegrass Music Association

 The International Bluegrass Music Association, or IBMA, is a trade association to promote bluegrass music.

 Formed in 1985, IBMA established its first headquarters in Owensboro, Kentucky.
 In 1988 they announced plans to create the International Bluegrass Music Museum as a joint venture with RiverPark Center in Owensboro.
 In 1987 IBMA established the World of Bluegrass, a combination trade show, concert, and awards presentation.
 This was originally set in Owensboro, before moving to Louisville, Kentucky in 1997.
 Nashville, Tennessee hosted this event from 2005 through 2012.
-Since 2013, the event has been hosted in Raleigh, North Carolina.
+From 2013 to 2024, the event was hosted in Raleigh, North Carolina but was moved to Chattanooga, Tennessee for 2025 through 2027.
 In 1991 IBMA established the International Bluegrass Music Hall of Honor at the International Bluegrass Music Museum to recognize lifetime contributions to bluegrass, both by performers and non-performers.
 In 2003 IBMA relocated its offices to Nashville, Tennessee.
 Winners are chosen by the 2,500 members of the International Bluegrass Music Association.

 Mission Statement

 The IBMA is the non-profit music association that connects, educates, and empowers bluegrass professionals and enthusiasts, honoring tradition and encouraging innovation in the bluegrass community worldwide.